crowdfavorite-mirrors/wp-wptouch/readme.txt

 **Now Available: WPtouch Pro + BraveNewCloud**

-With 4 themes and 3 new extensions installed & updated right from our new BraveNewCloud service, it's the best WPtouch yet!
+With six themes and three new extensions installed & updated right from our new BraveNewCloud service, it's the best WPtouch yet!

-For more information visit the [WPtouch.com](http://www.wptouch.com/?utm_campaign=wptouch-front-readme&utm_medium=web&utm_source=wordpressdotorg "WPtouch.com").
+For more information visit [WPtouch.com](http://www.wptouch.com/?utm_campaign=wptouch-front-readme&utm_medium=web&utm_source=wordpressdotorg "WPtouch.com").
+You may also be interested in [Response](http://wpresponse.com/), a new BraveNewCode service that seamlessly integrates with WPtouch.

 'WPtouch' & ’WPtouch Pro' are trademarks of BraveNewCode Inc.